YesserAbdRizi/nsl-kdd-intrusion-detection/README.md

 ## Limitations

 NSL-KDD is a historical benchmark; performance on it does not establish performance on modern live network traffic.
-The notebook has not yet been fully trained in this refresh.